hexhex/hexlite/README.md

 The vision is that HEXLite can use existing Python plugins and runs based on the Clingo or WASP python interface, without realizing the full power of HEX.

-The system is currently under development.
+The system is currently under development and *does not work yet*.

 A manuscript about the system is under preparation.